 A minimum score of 87 is required.
 See the MELAB website for more information.

 A score of 5 is required.
 See the COPE website for more information.

 International English Language Testing System (IELTS) Academic

-A score of 7.5 is required.
+A score of 7.5 is required with at least 6.5 for each component.
 See the IELTS website for more information.

 International Students Entrance Award